andersresell/fem4146/README.md

     #====================================================================
     # Create a rectangular structured mesh.
 The mesh contains nodal
     # coordinates, element connectivity and predefined "node sets"
     # and "element sets".
-The sets are used to assign boundary condtions
+The sets are used to assign boundary conditions
     # and perform load integraion.
     #====================================================================
     mesh = create_structured_quad_mesh(config, Lx=Lx, Ly=Ly, nEx=nEx, nEy=nEy)